vsoch/myconnectome-explore/README.md

 ### deployment

-1. Your deployment environment will need flask installed to the python that will be running the application.
-If you are creating a local python environment to run the application, we reccommend using anaconda, as it comes with most of the libraries that you should need,
-2. You should change "debug" "True" to debug "False" in the databrowser.py file.
-3. In the folder you need two files: an .htaccess and a myconnectome.fcgi.
+Your deployment environment will need flask installed to the python that will be running the application.
+If you are creating a local python environment to run the application, we reccommend using anaconda, as it comes with most of the libraries that you should need.
+You should also change "debug" "True" to debug "False" in the databrowser.py file.
+FInally, in the folder you need two files: an .htaccess and a myconnectome.fcgi.
 The myconnectome.fcgi should look as follows:

       #!/home/youruser/local/anaconda/bin/python
       from flup.server.fcgi import WSGIServer